t-silverthorne/paper_oscDetectionLimitedBudget/README.md

 # Overview
-There are two main components to this repository:
+There are two components to this repository:

-1. Supporting code for our manuscript, found mainly in `figs_for_paper/` and `results/` directories.
+1. Supporting code for our manuscript can be found in `figs_for_paper/` and `results/` directories.
 2. Code that will eventually be packaged as a standalone `R` package, found in the `R/` directory with unit tests in `tests/`.

-Closer to the release of the paper, items (1) and (2) will likely be split into separate repositories.
+Closer to the release of the paper, items (1) and (2) will be split into separate repositories.

 # Installation of non-standard packages